The nude in the Modern art &

 - Full body prints

-Characteristic of the figurative depictions are negative prints of individual body parts or the entire body, which have enlivened the artist's work since 1995.
-The examination of fire and his own body is closely linked to the severe burns Manfredini suffered as a child.
+A defining feature of the figurative works are negative imprints of individual body parts or the entire body, which have been a central element of the work since 1995.
+His exploration of fire and his own body is closely linked to the severe burns Manfredini sustained during his childhood.

-Rather than using traditional painting tools such as brushes and paint, chalk, charcoal or pencil, Manfredini pressed his chest, arms, legs and face against the soot-covered surfaces and rolled them off in order to immortalize images of his own body, reminiscent of photographs or X-rays, either as a whole or in fragmentary form.
-The black layer of soot is freed from the dark particles by whole body prints or parts of it.
-Under the darkness, the bright light reappears.
-Manfredini presses the face, torso, arms, hands and legs onto the blackened surface and creates a "negative impression" that has become so typical of his work.
+Instead of traditional painting tools such as brushes and paint, chalk, charcoal, or pencil, he pressed his chest, arms, legs, and face against surfaces covered in soot, rolling them along these surfaces to immortalize images of his own body—reminiscent of photographs or X-rays—either as a whole or in fragmentary form.
+The black layer of soot is then stripped of its dark particles through full-body impressions or parts thereof.
+Beneath the darkness, the bright light emerges once more.
+Manfredini presses his face, torso, arms, hands, and legs onto the blackened surface, creating a “negative impression” that has become work characteristic of his work .

-After further reworking, usually with fingers but also with real brushes, the works are heavily varnished, which ensures their preservation and conservation.
+After further refinement—usually with his fingers, but also with actual paintbrushes—the works are heavily varnished, which ensures their preservation and conservation.

 Giovanni Manfredini